Concepts and configuration

 • OpenAI priority processing can be enabled via agents.defaults.models["openai/<model>"].params.serviceTier

-• openai/gpt-5.3-codex-spark is intentionally suppressed in OpenClaw because the live OpenAI API rejects it; Spark is treated as Codex-only
+• openai/gpt-5.3-codex-spark is intentionally suppressed in OpenClaw because live OpenAI API requests reject it and the current Codex catalog does not expose it

 Anthropic